dhrubo55/personal-blog/content/posts/day-68-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-3.md

 2. JProfiler
 3. VisualVM

-these allow you view what exactly happening under hood during runtime & identify problematic areas ahead time before problems start manifesting themselves on production environment
+these allow you view what exactly happening under hood during runtime & identify problematic areas ahead time before problems start manifesting themselves on production environment.

+In my case we started looking into which classes were taking much memory and thread execution as well.
+Then exported a heap dump and isolated the class which was an old version of an library.

 ### Steps to prevent Memory leaks

 To prevent Memory Leaks occurring its important ensure all resources get closed properly at end each operation ; try avoid creating too many temporary variables unnecessarily & keep track object lifetime create them only necessary basis then dispose off quickly once done with it ; finally make sure Garbage Collector running correctly so old unused objects get cleared up regularly thus freeing up valuable system resources

-### Memory leak issue i faced

-In my case I was searching f